Can cash buy the Dem nomination? Two billionaires are trying

 Bloomberg and Steyer have turned that argument inside out by eliminating the need for donors altogether, though unlike Bloomberg, Steyer does accept campaign contributions.

-“There is no question that the system is set up to benefit people who can self-fund,” said Jared Leopold, a senior adviser to Washington Gov. Jay Inslee, who dropped out of the 2020 presidential race after struggling to attract donors.
+“There is no question that the system is set up to benefit people who can self-fund,” said Jared Leopold, a senior adviser to Washington Gov. Jay Inslee, who dropped out of the 2020 presidential race last summer after struggling to gain traction.
 “They are twisted rules, but that’s the reality.”

 Bloomberg and Steyer flirted with presidential bids early last year but pulled back at the last minute.
 Yet after no clear front-runner emerged this cycle, Steyer, who is worth an estimated $1.6 billion by Forbes, entered the race in July.
 Bloomberg — whose net worth Forbes said is greater than $50 billion — announced his campaign in November.